ayangd/cc-auto-project/README.md

 ## Setting up the project

-Before you set up the project, you will need [node.js](https://nodejs.org/en/) installed on the device you're setting up the project in.
+Before you set up the project, you will need [`node.js`](https://nodejs.org/en/) (recommended version 16 or up) and `npm` installed on the device you're setting up the project in.

 To get started, install the dependencies by running: